William Trent: Early life and education

-Trent was born to William Trent (Trenton) and his second wife Mary Coddington on February 13, 1715 in Philadelphia, Pennsylvania.
+Trent was born to William Trent and his second wife Mary Coddington on February 13, 1715, in Philadelphia, Pennsylvania.
 His father was a distinguished merchant and trader in Philadelphia, Pennsylvania.
 Trent was the second son born to Mary Coddington Trent, and was her only child to survive to adulthood.
 Her first son, Thomas, died in infancy.
 The children of William Trent Sr.'s first marriage were James, John, Maurice, and Mary Trent.
 However, by the year 1735, the three older sons had all died leaving William Trent Jr. and his sister as the only surviving children of his family.

 Trent senior founded Trenton, New Jersey by buying a large tract of land in 1714 below the falls of the Delaware River and developing his country house there.
 Moving to the new site in 1721 with his family, Trent also platted the town around his house.
 The young Trent grew up with his father's wealth, gained from trading and shipping in furs, dry goods and slaves, with merchants and interests in the North American and Caribbean colonies, and England.
 His father had interests in 40 ships.
 His father served in the provincial governments in both Pennsylvania and New Jersey.

 In 1752, William Trent married Sarah Wilkins.
 Together they had six children.